CrowdSurge/currency-json/README.md

 The name of the currency

 #### ```iso```
-The three-digit ISO-4217 Currency code
+The three-letter ISO-4217 currency code

 #### ```isoNumeric```
-The ISO-3166-1 numeric country code for the parent country of the currency (eg. US Dollar = 840, for USA)
+The three-digit ISO-4217 numeric currency code

 #### ```format```
 A DecimalFormat style string for displaying positive and negative currency amounts, with symbols (see below for a gist that works with these)